qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector.rst

 .. |Objects Window| image:: /pages/application/inspector_objects_window.png

 The objects window lists all qooxdoo objects created by your app in a table.
 The inspector has full access to the internal object registry of your application.
 Of course, the inspector's objects are excluded from the display so they won't interfere with debugging your app.
 The objects can be sorted by hash, count or name and filtered by name.
-To select an object listed in the table and to update the other views accordingly, simply click on its list entry.
+To select an object listed in the table and to update the other views accordingly, simply tap on its list entry.

 .. _pages/application/inspector#widgets_window: